prakhar1989/docker-curriculum/tutorial/src/index.md

 - *Images* - The blueprints of our application which form the basis of containers.
 In the demo above, we used the `docker pull` command to download the **busybox** image.
 - *Containers* - Created from Docker images and run the actual application.
 We create a container using `docker run` which we did using the busybox image that we downloaded.
 A list of running containers can be seen using the `docker ps` command.
 - *Docker Daemon* - The background service running on the host that manages building, running and distributing Docker containers.
-The daemon is the process that runs in the operating system to which clients talk to.
+The daemon is the process that runs in the operating system which clients talk to.
 - *Docker Client* - The command line tool that allows the user to interact with the daemon.
 More generally, there can be other forms of clients too - such as [Kitematic](https://kitematic.com/) which provide a GUI to the users.
 - *Docker Hub* - A [registry](https://hub.docker.com/explore/) of Docker images.
 You can think of the registry as a directory of all available Docker images.
 If required, one can host their own Docker registries and can use them for pulling images.